auth0/java-jwt/README.md

 Algorithm algorithmRS = Algorithm.RSA256(publicKey, privateKey);
 ```

 > Note: How you obtain or read keys is not in the scope of this library.
-For an example of how you might implement this, you can see the example [here](https://gist.github.com/lbalmaceda/9a0c7890c2965826c04119dcfb1a5469).
+For an example of how you might implement this, see [this gist](https://gist.github.com/lbalmaceda/9a0c7890c2965826c04119dcfb1a5469).

 #### Using a KeyProvider: